Search within:

 Do you require an internship at a forensic laboratory?

 No, internships are not required.
-We do encourage them, and we will assist you in finding internship opportunities.
+We do encourage them, and will frequently post opportunities for which you can apply.
 We also offer the ability to earn course credit for your internships by submitting a written summary and presenting a seminar to the forensic faculty about your experiences during your internship.
-Internships held by students from 2021-2024 include: Athens Police Department, Ohio University Police Department, Ohio Bureau of Criminalistics (BSI), Bureau of Alcohol, Tobacco, and Firearms, Department of Homeland Security, Franklin County Coroner’s Office, Central Ohio Regional Crime Laboratory, Hamilton County Coroner’s Office, Miami Regional Crime Laboratory, Precision Firearms Testing, and scientific companies such as Sherwin-Williams, Quidel and First Solar.
+Internships held by students from 2021-2024 include: Athens Police Department, Ohio University Police Department, Ohio Bureau of Criminalistics (Division: Drug Chemistry), Bureau of Alcohol, Tobacco, and Firearms (Project Title: Triacetone Triperoxide Lab Detection, Collection, and Packaging), Department of Homeland Security Project Title: Solubility in Different Matrices), Franklin County Coroner’s Office (Division: Toxicology), Central Ohio Regional Crime Laboratory (Division: Drug Chemistry), Hamilton County Coroner’s Office, Miami Regional Crime Laboratory, Precision Firearms Testing (Division: Firearms), and scientific companies such as Sherwin-Williams, Quidel-Ortho and First Solar.

 Can I get involved with forensic chemistry or chemistry research?